Willard Metcalf

 Abigail Dolbeare Hinman

-This week’s Digital Docent video highlights Daniel Huntington’s historical portrait of Abigail Dolbeare Hinman.
+This Digital Docent video highlights Daniel Huntington’s historical portrait of Abigail Dolbeare Hinman.
 This painting is a well-known and well-loved piece in the Lyman Allyn’s collection.
 It depicts Hinman’s reaction to the attack on the city of New London by Benedict Arnold and the redcoat soldiers.
-Take a listen, and learn a bit more about the artist and legend behind this portrait.
+Take a listen, and learn a bit more about the artist and legend behind this portrait